tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 Let's get started.

-### Setting Up Our Project
+## Setting Up Our Project

 We need to do the following:

-1. Create a group conversation
+1. Create a group conversation.
-2. Create role(s)
+2. Create role(s).
-3. Create and customize our theme for the role(s)
+3. Create and customize our theme for the role(s).

-### Creating a group conversation
+## Creating a group conversation

 First we'll create a group conversation with multiple users.
 This is covered in the [Group Chats docs](https://talkjs.com/docs/Features/Group_Chats/).
-Remember to use your TalkJS appId, this is found in the dashboard.
+Remember to use your TalkJS appId, this is found in the [dashboard](https://talkjs.com/dashboard).
 You may want to add the `photoUrl` property to each user so they get an avatar.
 Free images can be found on places like [pexels](https://pexels.com), [unsplash](https://unsplash.com) etc.

 We can specify a `subject` using `session.setAttributes`.
 We then use the chatbox UI mode to render our chat: